YorkEarwaker/Climate-Model/mth/README.md

 * <done: use StatiticalModel and other interfaces to hid implementation details, SOLID SEP, wip >
 * <done: GaussianStatisticalModel interface, started wip >

+## Libraries

+Libs
+* to source

+Languages
+* Java, app server side
+* R, not in current intertion
+* Python, analytics, not in current intertion

 ## References

 * Statistics